-I am an experienced qualified early childhood teacher, with expertise in guiding behaviour and skills in leadership roles both in the room and in a broader context within the teams and centre.
+I am an experienced qualified early childhood teacher and facilitator, with 20 years in the field and expertise in guiding behaviour and skills in leadership roles both in the room and in a broader context within the teams and centre.

 I have an additional Master’s Degree in Early Childhood and am also involved in teaching and tertiary supervision of students at Macquarie University since 2013, currently on a casual basis.
 During this time, I have acquired and stayed up-to-date with knowledge of what is currently happening in this constantly evolving field.
 In addition, I have pursued my interests of emotional health and wellbeing, leadership, and reflective practice (both individual and collaborative self-reflection) through my studies and research, which has equipped me with further knowledge and skills in these areas.

 I have also been closely working with children on a one-on-one basis as an early childhood teacher in small group contexts since 2015.
 I have supported their learning and development in a holistic manner, while also focusing on their self-regulatory skills, social-emotional development and reflection as key areas to further enhance and challenge their learning.